Relational Infrastructure

 Why it matters

-Run the math on a decade of drive-throughs, self-checkouts, and mobile orders and it comes out to thousands of small human moments traded away for about ninety seconds each.
-That's loneliness compounding quietly underneath a life that looks efficient.
-Walking in reverses the trade.
-You'll notice the system is now built around the people who didn't want to be there, and you'll sometimes be treated like a second-class customer for showing up in person.
-You'll also notice that when you do reach a human, the interaction is usually warmer and more personal than any speaker box.
-Both things are true, and the second one is worth the first.
+Walking in reverses the trade, and it comes with two honest surprises.
+The first is that the system is now built around the people who didn't want to be there, so you'll sometimes be treated like a second-class customer for showing up in person while the app orders sail past.
+The second is better: when you do reach a human, the interaction is usually warmer and more personal than any speaker box, the teller is glad you came in, the barista remembers your order.
+Both things are true at once, and the second one is worth putting up with the first.

 What to practice